 - More recently, a pooled analysis of seven studies published after 2000 reported a 1.4-fold increase in childhood leukemia among children with exposures of 0.3 μT or higher.
 However, less than one half of 1% of the children in the studies experienced this level of exposure (28).

 For the two pooled studies and the meta-analysis, the number of highly exposed children was too small to provide stable estimates of the dose–response relationship.
 This means that the findings could be interpreted to reflect linear increases in risk, a threshold effect at 0.3 or 0.4 μT, or no significant increase.

 The interpretation of the finding of increased childhood leukemia risk among children with the highest exposures (at least 0.3 μT) is unclear.

-Exposure to cell phone base stations.
+Exposure from cell phone base stations.
 Few studies have examined cancer risk in children living close to cell phone base stations or radio or television transmitters.
-None of the studies that estimated exposures on an individual level found an increased risk of pediatric tumors (32–34).
+Mobile phone base stations transmit and receive radiofrequency signals to and from mobile phones near the station.
+None of the studies that estimated exposures on an individual level found an increased risk of pediatric tumors (33–35).

 What have studies shown about possible associations between non-ionizing EMFs and cancer in adults?

 Many studies have examined the association between non-ionizing EMF exposure and cancer in adults, of which few studies have reported evidence of increased risk (1).

 Residential exposures.
 The majority of epidemiologic studies have shown no relationship between breast cancer in women and exposure to extremely low frequency EMFs (ELF-EMFs) in the home (42–45), although a few individual studies have suggested an association; only one reported results that were statistically significant (46).